 After the group, survivors from the public were also invited to share images and writing.
 The final version includes an array of themes common to survivors of sexual violence at all stages of the healing journey.
 Male and female survivors, people hurt as adults and as children, people hurt within the context of a relationship, people experiencing a range of emotions from anger to shame to determination to serenity, thoughts expressed about supporters and about loved ones who could not be supportive - so much of what is here will strike a chord with other survivors, and perhaps offer them hope about their own recovery process.

-We invite you to read this book: The Long Road: Images and Words by Survivors of Sexual Violence.
 Please be aware that the anthology contains strong language, and may not be appropriate for all ages or audiences.
+To request a copy of this book, please contact Alachua County Victim Services and Rape Crisis Center at 352-264-6760.